 Based in Tavistock, Devon, twinned with the Santa Rosa School in Managua)

-The Santa Rosa Fund was set up in 1988 as a twinning link between Southway School (now closed) in Plymouth and the Ernesto Ché Guevara School in the Barrio Santa Rosa, in Managua.
-It has since broadened its scope and supports a range of educational initiatives and projects in different parts of Nicaragua.
-The work of the Santa Rosa Fund is directed by fourteen trustees, all of whom are locals of the West Devon area.
-The charity delivers its aid directly to those for whom it is intended.
+The Santa Rosa Fund was set up in 1988, initially as a school twinning link between Southway School (now closed) in Plymouth and the Ernesto Ché Guevara School in the Barrio Santa Rosa in Managua.
+It has since broadened its scope and supports a range of educational projects and initiatives in different parts of Nicaragua.
+It became a registered charity in 1993 (registered charity number 1028085) and its work and decisions are made by ten trustees.
+The charity depends on the work of volunteers and has no employees.
+It is noted for the high proportion of its funds that it sends out to the beneficiaries in Nicaragua – more than 90%.
 The Fund also organises volunteers to help with its partner organisations in Nicaragua.

 The NEST Trust (Nicaragua Education & Sustainable Technology)

 In the noughties the NEST Trust connected volunteers with the English and Community Tourism project in UCA Miraflor, Esteli.
 This voluntary initiative, which ran from 2002 to 2010, printed two books of teaching materials which are available as a free download.
 Now the NEST Trust, in conjunction with Sustainability Partners, is supporting a group of recently graduated Nicaraguan teachers of English who have started the Esteli English Resource Centre.